aibrite/jdash-docs/src/backend/aspnet-mvc-dev.md

 If you would like to use JDash Cloud to store and manage dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.

-## Step 1 : Add JDash.NetCore references
+## Step 1 : Add JDash.NetFramework references

 Use File | New Project | Asp.Net Web Application menu to create an empty project.

-Use NuGet Package Manager Console window to add JDash .NetCore library references to your project.
+Use NuGet Package Manager Console window to add JDash .NetFramework library references to your project.

 ```no-highlight
 Install-Package JDash.NetFramework.Api